 Create a splash with these gorgeous blooms.
-Carmine pink petals with a cream flame that looks pink at different times of the day.
-The colouring is deepest on the inside of the bloom.
+Carmine pink, almost red petals with a cream flame that looks almost yellow at different times of the day.
 The soft red tones are really interesting compared to the bright or deep shades you usually see.
 Tulip ‘Judith Leyster’ opens mid season.

 Tulips may have a reputation for being `Prima Donnas’ but in most cases this is undeserved.
 When you buy a bulb the flower is already pre-formed, ready to bloom.
 All you need to do is plant them into well drained soil in a sunny spot, water and enjoy the show.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.

 Cool to Sub-Tropical

 Full Sun to Light Shade